MihirBafna/MihirBafna.github.io/_pages/about.md

 I am a Computer Science major at [Georgia Tech](http://gatech.edu) in the BSMS program specializing in the [Intelligence](https://www.cc.gatech.edu/academics/threads/intelligence) and [Theory](https://www.cc.gatech.edu/academics/threads/theory) threads.

-My research interests lie at the intersection of [machine learning](), [structural biology](), and [drug discovery](), specifically with generative modeling.
-In past projects, I focused on applying graph representation learning techniques (GNNs) to investigate cell and gene regulatory interactions from single cell and spatial transcriptomics data.
+My research interests lie at the intersection of [machine learning]() and [structural biology](), specifically with generative modeling.
+Additionally, I continue to be excited by advances in single cell genomics and how graph representation learning can be used to make inferences.

-I am fortunate to have been advised by Dr. [Xiuwei Zhang](https://xiuweizhang.wordpress.com/) at Georgia Tech and Dr. [Jian Ma](https://www.cs.cmu.edu/~jianma/) / [Ruochi Zhang](https://ruochiz.com/) at CMU.
+I am fortunate to have been advised by Dr. [Xiuwei Zhang](https://xiuweizhang.wordpress.com/) at Georgia Tech and Dr. [Jian Ma](https://www.cs.cmu.edu/~jianma/) / Dr. [Ruochi Zhang](https://ruochiz.com/) at CMU.